Skip to content

 View on GitHub Experiment in the IDE

-Integer factorization [1] is a famous problem in number theory: given a number \(N\) which is composite, find its prime factors.
-The importance of the problem stems from the fact that no efficient (polynomial-time, in the number of bits needed to represent \(N\)) classical algorithm is known for it to this day, and much of modern day cryptography relies on this fact.
-In 1994, Peter Shor came up with an efficient quantum algorithm for the problem [2] - providing, arguably, the most important evidence for an exponential advantage of quantum computing over classical computing.
+Integer factorization [1] is a famous problem in number theory: given a composite number \(N\), find its prime factors.
+The importance of the problem stems from there being no known efficient classical algorithm (in the number of bits needed to represent \(N\) in polynomial time), and much of modern-day cryptography relies on this fact.
+In 1994, Peter Shor came up with an efficient quantum algorithm for the problem [2]; providing, arguably, the most important evidence for an exponential advantage of quantum computing over classical computing.

 Shor's algorithm consists of a classical part and a quantum subroutine.
-The steps of the algorithm for factoring an input number \(N\), summarized from [3], are as follows:
+The steps of the algorithm for factoring an input number \(N\), summarized from [3]:

 2. Find the period \(r\) of the following function, using the quantum period finding algorithm (described in [3]): \(\(f(x) = a^x\hspace{-8pt} \mod \hspace{-4pt} N\)\)